 - A. Any proposed accessory structure or improvements to existing hillside structures which require additional Disturbed Area shall be accompanied by calculations of prior Disturbed Area to determine if the entire site is within the allowed limits for hillside construction.
 When the Disturbed Area equals that allowed, no further construction involving additional Disturbed Area will be permitted. - B. Accessory buildings and structures shall not occupy more than one-half of the total ground area of the main building.
-No accessory building or structure shall exceed the height specified in Table 1001B or elsewhere in this ordinance.
+No accessory building or structure shall exceed the height specified in Table 1001B of Article 10 of the Town Zoning Ordinanceor elsewhere in this ordinance.